Home

 to 30min by car, 20min at a reasonable speed on a sport bike.
 We

-the portions of the Wagon Road that we could find.
-By the end of
+all the portions of the Wagon Road that we could find.
+By the

-that day we had gone to Kaslo for lunch, up to the lookout, and back to
+end of that day we had gone to Kaslo for lunch, up to the lookout, and

-New Denver for a total of 155km in 7.5hours of riding.
-At the end
+back to New Denver for a total of 155km in 7.5hours of riding.

-of the day Sharon said: "That's the hardest 155km I've ever
+At the end of the day Sharon said: "That's the hardest 155km

 We can't wait to go back and do it again!

-being us, we had to take a detour along the way.
-There is a trail
+this being us, we had to take a detour along the way.
+There is a

-from Skookumchuck that heads around the White Swan Lake Provincial park
+trail from Skookumchuck that heads around the White Swan Lake

-and comes out on Hwy 95 past Radium.
-We had tried this twice
+Provincial park and comes out on Hwy 95 past Radium.
+We had

-before and not been successful due to too much snow early in the
+tried this twice before and not been successful due to too much snow

 We headed off the highway at Skookumchuck towards Premier Lake